jofranz/microsoft_todo_to_obsidian_markdown_migration_tool/README.md

 - [ ] Add optional prefix/postfix property to all notes to indicate MsToDo source
 - [ ] Support for destination account operations (task creation via Graph API)
 - [ ] Add task categorization support
 - [ ] Verify date handling for tasks with .0000000 timestamps.
-Check if the are still correct in summer time
+Check if they are still correct in summer time